 Prudential's long-term senior debt is rated as A2 by Moody's, A+ by Standard & Poor's and A by Fitch.
-These ratings have a stable outlook.
+The Moody's and Fitch ratings are on stable outlook and the Standard & Poor's rating is on negative outlook.